lucianobs1/fullstack-login-project/frontend/README.md

 ## :rocket: Technologies

-:EMOJICODE: Techonologies that i used to develop this web client
+Techonologies that i used to develop this web client

 - ReactJS
 - TypeScript